-PLBY Group, Inc., Playboy's parent company as of February 10, 2021, is an emerging growth company, as defined in the Jumpstart Our Business Startups (the "JOBS Act").
+We are an emerging growth company, as defined in the Jumpstart Our Business Startups (the "JOBS Act").
 The JOBS Act permits companies with emerging growth company status to take advantage of an extended transition period to comply with new or revised accounting standards, delaying the adoption of these accounting standards until they would apply to private companies.
 PLBY Group, Inc. will use this extended transition period to enable it to comply with new or revised accounting standards that have different effective dates for public and private companies until the earlier of the date PLBY Group, Inc. (i) is no longer an emerging growth company or (ii) affirmatively and irrevocably opts out of the extended transition period provided in the JOBS Act.
-As a result, Playboy's financial statements may not be comparable to companies that comply with the new or revised accounting standards as of public company effective dates.
+As a result, our financial statements may not be comparable to companies that comply with the new or revised accounting standards as of public company effective dates.

-In addition, following the closing of the Business Combination, PLBY Group, Inc. intends to rely on the other exemptions and reduced reporting requirements provided by the JOBS Act.
+In addition, we intend to rely on the other exemptions and reduced reporting requirements provided by the JOBS Act.